DRVV/dify-a2a/dify_a2a_agents/IMPLEMENTATION_STATUS.md

             └───────────┘ └────────────┘ └──────────┘
 ```

 The implementation is now ready for deployment!
-Just run the import script with your API keys to complete the setup.
+Each agent uses its own dedicated API key for maximum security and flexibility.